HomeTown (HomeTown album)

-HomeTown is the debut studio album by Irish band HomeTown.
+HomeTown is the only studio album by Irish band HomeTown.
 The album was released in Ireland on 20 November 2015 through Sony Music Entertainment.
 The album peaked to number 4 on the Irish Albums Chart.
 The album includes the singles "Where I Belong", "Cry for Help", "The Night We Met" and "Roses".

 Reception

 Sophie Bird from Flavour Mag called it "an outstanding album for their fans."